Last updated: May, 2022

 We have been decelerating since inception, from emergence and the speed of light.
 As we and the atoms that make up our physical presence collapse we maintain our energy, its purpose transferring from inertial to particulate energy.
 So, when we reach zero velocity, we are as energetic as we were when we first emerged at the speed of light.
 Once again it is stated that (c) and (z) are identical, they are attributes of the same event or location – two sides of the same coin.

 This proposal takes such an alternative perspective, especially in the light of a whole century of new scientific engagement on this very subject.
 Indeed, later discussion within suggests that UC not only makes things simpler, it unifies many known peripheral theories and creates an altogether more understandable, less bizarre and no nonsense kind of place in which we live.

 Calculating the Rate of Universal Contraction

-At what rate are we therefore contracting today, at this very moment -- if time can be said to have a speed -- on our busy way through the Universe perched precariously here on Earth?
+At what rate might we be contracting today, at this very moment on our busy way through the Universe perched precariously here on Earth?
 The Kalahari Effect gives us an immediate answer, as it did before and always does: Neither too fast, nor too slow, just somewhere in the middle.
 Hmm!
 There could, however, be a mathematical answer to this question: Contraction by a factor of The Golden Ratio.